 Pharmaceutical Error Lawyers

-West Virginia medication mistake attorneys
+West Virginia and Ohio medication mistake attorneys

 Some of the most common medical errors that take place today are pharmaceutical errors.
 Patients can suffer long-term injury, disability, or even death when their nurse or doctor either prescribes the wrong medicine or administers the wrong type or dosage of medicine.
 The medical malpractice attorneys at Mani Ellis & Layne, PLLC help victims of these medication errors get justice.